getgrav/skeleton-builder/README.md

 This action role is only capable of creating a skeleton package, in order to automate uploading the resulting packages into your GitHub releases for GPM, you will need a full workflow as explained below.

 ## Setup workflow
-After having made sure your repository Skeleton follows [Grav's guidances](https://learn.getgrav.org/advanced/grav-development#grav-skeletons), head over to your repository on GitHub.
+After having made sure your repository Skeleton follows [Grav's guidance](https://learn.getgrav.org/advanced/grav-development#grav-skeletons), head over to your repository on GitHub.

-1. Create a new worfklow file under `.github/workflows/build-skeleton.yaml`, GitHub simplifies this process, you can copy the path above and then click on **Add file** -> **Create new file**
+1. Create a new workflow file under `.github/workflows/build-skeleton.yaml`, GitHub simplifies this process, you can copy the path above and then click on **Add file** -> **Create new file**

     ![docs-1](./docs/docs-1.png)